Safer Recruitment

 • For all new staff, a clearly written and structured induction programme is in place.
 The programme includes training, shadowing and opportunities to read and discuss the club’s policies and procedures.

-• As a minimum, new staff members will be provided with a copy of the following:
+• New staff members will be provided with a copy of the following:

 2. Safeguarding Policy